 The Fair Housing Act is also known as Title VIII of the Civil Rights Act of 1968.
-It’s a federal law that bans all forms of housing discrimination when it comes to renting, mortgage lending, and home selling on the basis of certain protected classes.
+It’s a federal law that bans all forms of housing discrimination when it comes to sale, renting, mortgage lending, and home selling on the basis of certain protected classes.

 The Fair Housing Act was passed by Congress and signed into law by President Lyndon Johnson in 1968.
 The act was one of three prominent pieces of legislation passed during the Civil Rights Movement.